Normanton Junior Academy School Council

 Representing the Pupil Voice across the MAT

 As part of the Waterton Academy Trust, Normanton Junior Academy's School Council is also a part of the Waterton Academy Trust Parliament.
 Each school council in the Trust selects two representatives from their members to represent the school's issues across the trust.
 A Prime Minister, Deputy Prime Minister and a Chair are then voted for in the Parliament's Senior Leadership Team.
-This year's SLT come from Sharlston Community School (Grace our Prime Minister and Chloe our Chair) and South Kirby Academy (Emma our Deputy Prime Minister) and both Normanton Junior Academy (Emily our co-chair) and Normanton Common Primary Academy (Zara our co-chair)
+This year's SLT come from South Kirby Academy (Emma our Prime Minister), Normanton Common Primary Academy (Nicolas our Deputy Prime Minister) and both Normanton Junior Academy (Emily our co-chair) and Normanton Common Primary Academy (Zara our co-chair)

 Waterton Academy Trust School Parliament Meetings

 As a children's parliament we meet every half term at a different MAT school to discuss issues and ideas raised by our School Councillors across the MAT school's.